-World Kindness Day is happening on 13 November 2017, so shake off those Monday morning blues and get out into the world with the aim of putting a smile on someone’s face.
+World Kindness Day is happening on 13 November 2018, so shake off the morning blues (it’s wet out there AGAIN!) and get out into the world with the aim of putting a smile on someone’s face.
 We get that life can make us a little irritated at times (especially when the toddler just fed the homemade playdough to the dog), but we think World Kindness Day is as good a day as any to start taking a deep breath and spreading some happiness.
 We’ve all heard of ‘random acts of kindness’ – a little friendliness or generosity definitely goes a long way without too much effort on our part.
 Even better when we can get the kids on board! #bekind, people.

 Five random acts of kindness for grown-ups